phac-nml/irida/doc/administrator/galaxy/index.md

 # An email address for the user used to run workflows in Galaxy (the address does not need to be a real email address).
 GALAXY_WORKFLOW_USER=workflow@localhost.localdomain

-# The mercurial commit number for the IRIDA Galaxy instance.
-This should remain fixed as we have only tested against this commit number.
-GALAXY_VERSION=b065a7a422d72c5436ba62bfc6d831a9df82a79f
 ```

 Please customize these environment variables to your system and proceed through the rest of the instructions.
 Please replace any instance of a variable (such as `$GALAXY_USER`) with the value for your system (such as `galaxy-irida`).
-However, **do not** change the `$GALAXY_VERSION` variable; this revision is the version of Galaxy we have tested against.
-To see more information about the particular version or other information on Galaxy releases please see [Galaxy News Page][] and [Bitbucket][].

 For more information about installing Galaxy, please see [Running Galaxy in a production environment][].